vdclab/vdclab-wiki/CuratedBLAST.md

 ## Notes from Users
 This is an advanced anotation tool.
 It does not just look at the best match to annotate but also replace the annotation in metabolic pathway contexts.Can also be used to find a gene in a genome when not much information is available.

+## Ease of Use
+No Specific help but very straight forward.

 ## Citation